ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Iminate a dark world with the fir, of
+[genius, througli the columns of a
 [paper, littlo think of the lot of the
 [er, who sits up till fnidnight to cor­
 [heir false grammar,bad orthography